ress059/ecu/doc/asserter_h/index.rst

 Overview
 =================================================
+Provides a portable way to use static assertions across any C and C++ standard.
-Framework for using static and runtime asserts on embedded platforms.
+Also provides a framework for using runtime asserts on embedded platforms.

 ECU Static Asserts